Grow Industrial Hemp in Washington State — IHPA Farmer Partnerships

 🌍 Carbon Sequestration

-~40 tons CO₂/acre (soil + above ground biomass), 70–120 day cycle.
+40 tons of carbon per acre (soil-validated, Kuo Testing Labs), 70–120 day cycle.
 One of the most efficient carbon-capturing crops available.

 💰 4 Revenue Streams Per Acre